April Fools’ Day is an extension of a centuries-old tradition to entertain and trick – or is it?

 The event was an overwhelming success.
 Henry had never laughed so hard – and he found a successor to Sommers.

 As a result, he decreed April 1 to be the “annual Night of Fools.”
 The king would only enjoy a few of these since he died in 1547, three years later.

-Sommers outlived his master, in turn entertaining Elizabeth I until his death in 1560.
+Sommers outlived his master, entertaining Elizabeth I until he died in 1560.

-Now, people work hard in search of more creative ways to get others to believe something that’s not really true – like this story.
+Now, people work hard searching for more creative ways to get others to believe something that’s not true – like this story.